mjfwebb/twitch-bot/README.md

 2. Create a `tokens.json` file using the example file `example.tokens.json` as a basis.
 All fields are required.

-**NOTE**: The resulting tokens.json file will contains sensitive information when filled in correctly.
+**NOTE**: The resulting tokens.json file will contain sensitive information when filled in correctly.
 Do not share this information.
 ```sh
 cd server
 cp example.tokens.json tokens.json